Kenza Zouiten: Let's Dance

 In January 2014, it was announced that Kenza Zouiten would participate in Let's Dance 2014.
 Her dance partner was Swedish professional dancer Calle Sterner.

 Personal life

 On 2 February, 2009, she met Alex Subosic.
 They began dating shortly after and were married on 29 July, 2017.

 After being diagnosed with early menopause and undergoing two unsuccessful rounds of IVF, Zouiten announced her pregnancy in January 2019, saying that she had conceived the child naturally.
 Their son, Nikola, was born on 14 June 2019.

 On 6 September 2020, they announced that they were expecting their second child.
 On 18 October 2020, she revealed that they were expecting another boy.
 The couple's second son, Danilo, was born on 5 March 2021, at exactly the same hour as his older brother, 05:06am.

 In 5 December 2022, she announced that they were expecting their third child, due in June 2023.

+On 22nd May 2026, she gave birth to a little girl, named Maia.